 MAJED (2002) - I cannot be too critical of a multiple champion trainer who showed his commitment and love of the Grand National by saddling an incredible eighty one runners between 1981 & his retirement in 2006.
-However some of his choices were bizarre to say the least especially his young imports from France who would line up at Aintree with such little experience over fences in Britain that they were still novices.
-Horses of the likes of Diwali Dancer (98), Tamarindo (99), Khaki Crazy (01) & Manx Magic (02) were massive failures but Pipe surprised us with his most inexperienced National runner of all Majed who was making his British debut over fences in the National.
+However some of his choices were bizarre to say the least especially his young imports from France who would line up at Aintree with such little experience over fences in Britain that they were still classed as novices.
+Horses of the likes of Diwali Dancer (98), Tamarindo (99), Khaki Crazy (01) & Manx Magic (02) were all failures but Pipe surprised us with his most inexperienced National runner of all Majed who was making his British debut over fences in the National.
 Whilst Majed had run over fences in his native France he hadn`t won over them and was still a maiden when he came to Pipe in the autumn of 2000.
 He was certainly a useful hurdler and had not been out of the first two in his nine starts over hurdles prior to his assault on the National.
 To my knowledge Majed is the only UK trained horse to have lined up in an modern day National having never jumped a steeplechase fence in public.
 Barry Fenton, a replacement for the very sensibly injured Rodi Greene must have had mixed feelings as he accepted the mount at the eleventh hour but to his credit Majed got as far as Bechers second time a lot further than many others that day.
 To show he was not a bad National horse Majed completed the course in his other National start a year later.